mingkaid/rl-prompt/README.md

 ```
 generate_prompts.py -> prompted_gpt2.py -> yelp_output_selector.py -> yelp_evaluator.py
 ```
-We will provide more directions for this part soon.
+We will provide more information on this part soon.
 Please reach out if you have any questions while using it.